Natasquare/handler/README.md

-# Discord.js v13 command handler
+## Discord.js v13 command handler
+Now less cursed

 ### How to use